misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 {% endcodeblock %}

-Create a file to contain our web site content as `myface/files/default/index.html`.
-`index.html` is a static file that does not take advantage of any ERB templating.
+Create a file to contain our web site content as `myface/files/default/index.html`.  `index.html` is a static file that does not take advantage of any ERB templating.
+Chef looks for static files in the `files` subtree by default.

 {% codeblock myface/files/default/index.html lang:ruby %}
 Welcome to MyFace!